HarshShah03325/AI-for-healthcare/Risk Models/Readme.md

 - The fundamental concept behind random forest is a simple but powerful one — the wisdom of crowds.
 In data science speak, the reason that the random forest model works so well is:
 **A large number of relatively uncorrelated models (trees) operating as a committee will outperform any of the individual constituent models.**
-- We need tune (or optimize) the hyperparameters, to find a model that both has good predictive performance and minimizes overfitting.
-The hyperparameters we choose to adjust will be:
+- It is important to tune (or optimize) the hyperparameters, to find a model that both has good predictive performance and minimizes overfitting.
+The hyperparameters chosen to adjust would be:
   - **n_estimators:** the number of trees used in the forest.
   - **max_depth:** the maximum depth of each tree.
   - **min_samples_leaf:** the minimum number (if int) or proportion (if float) of samples in a leaf.